mckennapsean/dissertation/content/03-framework.md

   extensive list of 100 methods.
 ](figures/daf/table.pdf){#tbl:methods width="100%"}
 -->

+To help visualization designers tackle a real-world design project, we present a list of exemplar methods that designers can use throughout the design activity framework.
+This list contains methods commonly found in the visualization literature, as well as many more that come from the design, human-computer interaction, software engineering, sociology, and anthropology literature.
+We present a list of 33 methods in [@tbl:methods] and a more extensive list of 100 methods in [Appendix @sec:app-methods].
+We shortened the list by picking those that were mentioned within the framework and redesign project we present in the next chapter, along with both commonly used and potentially novel or interesting methods for visualization design.

 We informally coded and characterized each method by the activities of the